 A 4-week Sickness and Suffering Series

-Equips small group/bible study leaders with the tools to walk alongside people in hardship or who are suffering.Leader Workshops
+Equips small group/bible study leaders with the tools to walk alongside people in hardship or who are suffering.Ministry Training

 1 or 2-day workshops on biblical lament + practical applications personally and professionally.